windsurfer99/ST_StreamLabs-Water-Flow/README.md

 ## Getting Started
 The StreamLabs API runs in the "cloud"; for SmartThings to interrogate cloud interfaces, it requires two pieces: both a Device Handler and a Service Manager (a special kind of SmartApp).
 You will need to obtain the groovy source code for both from GitHub and install them into the SmartThings IDE.
 ### Obtaining Source Code & IDE Installation
 You can either use the traditional cut-and-paste method or integration with GitHub to provide the source code to the SmartThings IDE.
 The Device Handler is called "StreamLabs Water Flow DH" and the Service Manager/SmartApp is called ""StreamLabs Water Flow SM"".
 If using GitHub integration, you will need the following information: Owner=windsurfer99, Name=ST_StreamLabs-Water-Flow, Branch=master.
-Both the Device Handler and Service Manager should be set to 'Published' so the the For additional information on these standard SmartThings practices, some suggested documentation includes:
+Both the Device Handler and Service Manager should be set to 'Published' so the the Phone App can install them.
+For additional information on these standard SmartThings installation practices, some suggested documentation includes:
  - [FAQ: An Overview of Using Custom Code in SmartThings (SmartThings Classic)](https://community.smartthings.com/t/faq-an-overview-of-using-custom-code-in-smartthings-smartthings-classic/16772)
  - [FAQ: GitHub Integration How to Add and Update from Repositories](https://community.smartthings.com/t/faq-github-integration-how-to-add-and-update-from-repositories/39046)
 ### Getting an API Key